 The legacy of his urban vision continued until his death in 1576 and is still visible today in the royal precinct.

 Shah Abbas I’s time

 The years following Shah Tahmasb’s death in 1576 saw constant turmoil in the form of political elite and royal family members competing for succession to Safavid rule.
 Upon a brief adoption of the Shah title, Ismail II ordered most of the rest of the heirs to the throne be killed so his control could not be challenged, but he too was ousted and killed just over one year into his kingship.
-The reign of the Empire then fell to Mohammad Khodabande, despite visual impairment, which initially prohibited his eligibility for the throne and spared him from the blood-lust of his half-brother Ismail II.
+The reign of the Empire then fell to Mohammad Khodabande.
+Mohammad was visually impaired, meaning that he had been initially ineligible for the throne, sparing him from the blood-lust of his half-brother Ismail II.